CAROL J JONES I COMPOSER

 PLAY: Music for Game Controllers with the House of Belam.
 Jesus College, University of Oxford (Chair).

 Loosening the Canon.
-RETUNE Festival, University of Oxford.
+RETUNE Festival, University of Oxford (Discussant).

 Creative Practices.
 RMA/BFE Research Students' Conference, Cardiff University (Chair).